TomFinley/TomFinley.github.io/blog/_posts/2021-11-19-move-to-github-pages.md

 heart's no longer in it, exactly.
 I'm not dissatisfied with them, per se.
 Given that I have no real needs I have no cause for complaints.
 However, given that I'm doing a major shift anyway and no longer need anything with PHP or databases, I decided to drop them.
-That said, I will describe them, because I think it's kind of funny.
+That said, I will describe them, because, again, it's kind of funny.

 Their technology is just a touch outdated.
 Let's put it like this.
 First, let's suppose you *try* to open the Plesk hosting control panel, version 9.2 from